YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

 .. literalinclude:: /code_examples/functional/rosette.diff
    :language: diff
    :caption: portion of ``Functional::AbstractVisitor`` implementation diff showing similarities
-   :start-at: SExpr zero_extend
+   :start-at: SExpr logical_shift_left
-   :end-at: SExpr sub
+   :end-before: SExpr input

 However there are some differences in the two formats with regards to how booleans are handled, with Rosette providing built-in functions for conversion.